-The Department of Agricultural, Leadership, and Community Education is a unit in the College of Agriculture and Life Sciences at Virginia Tech dedicated to advancing the institutional priorities related to community viability by engaging in critical and evaluative social science processes that address local and global challenges through three core areas: teaching and learning in agriculture; leadership and social change; and community education and development.
+The Department of Agricultural, Leadership, and Community Education in the College of Agriculture and Life Sciences at Virginia Tech dedicated to advancing the institutional priorities related to community viability by engaging in critical and evaluative social science processes that address local and global challenges through three core areas: teaching and learning in agriculture; leadership and social change; and community education and development.

 The Department of Agricultural, Leadership, and Community Education at Virginia Tech is committed to preparing students for success in professions that include formal and non-formal teaching and learning in agriculture, as well as skills for leading agricultural organizations and communities.